Dr. Robert J. Wilkens937-229-2627

 - Bioprocess engineering

-- Students conduct research in the following University labs: biomechanical analysis, biochemical and bioenergy, Tissue Regeneration and Engineering at Dayton (TREND), and Nanoscale Engineering, Science and Technology (NEST).
+- University labs: biomechanical analysis, biochemical and bioenergy, Tissue Regeneration and Engineering at Dayton (TREND), and Nanoscale Engineering, Science and Technology (NEST).

-- "We also are working with Kettering Medical Center in the area of biomedical imaging and with the orthopedic residence program at Grandview Medical Center in the biomaterials area," states Dean Tony Saliba.
+- "Work with Kettering Medical Center in the area of biomedical imaging and with the orthopedic residence program at Grandview Medical Center in the biomaterials area," states Dean Tony Saliba.
 "These laboratories, along with those on campus, will provide opportunity for students to engage in thesis research or special projects."

 - The University conducts about $18 million in bioscience and bioengineering research.
 It also participates in the Ohio Board of Regents Economic Growth Challenge/Innovation Incentive Program, which provides funds to the University to support research in bioscience and bioengineering.